What do worms eat? Learn all about the best diet to feed your compost worms, including what not to feed them.

-What’s waste to me or you may be slop for the pigs or food for the dog to someone else.
+What’s waste to me or you may be slop for the pigs or food for the dog or someone else.
 I have previously used such terms as organic kitchen waste and table scraps, but now it’s time to be more specific about what waste you can expect to feed to your worms.

 Any vegetable waste that you generate during food preparation can be used: potato peels, grapefruit and orange rinds, outer leaves of lettuce and cabbage, celery ends, and so forth.
 Plate scrapings might include macaroni, spaghetti, gravy, vegetables, or potatoes.
 Spoiled food from the refrigerator, such as baked beans, moldy cottage cheese, and leftover casserole also can go into the worm bin.
 Coffee grounds are very good in a worm bin, enhancing the texture of the final vermicompost.
 Tea leaves, even tea bags and coffee filters, are suitable.